joeminock/Atomos_Space_Handbook/atomos-data-security-and-compliance.md

 * Data in Motion (Emails, File Transfers, Web Traffic, etc.)
 * Data in Use (SharePoint, Private Cloud, File & Application Servers, Database, etc.)

+## Working with Data

+#### Data In Use
+When working with sensitive data, it is imperative that you do so with an

 ## Permitted resources

 *Amazon Web Services - Government Cloud*